Terpentin Teufel

 Project Description

-The game was created in the university course ‚Open Games Workshop‘ at LMU Munich.
-The goal was to develop a game of choice in a team and using Unreal Engine.
+The game was created in a university course at LMU Munich.
+The goal was to develop a game of choice in a team using Unreal Engine.

 Handed in by the deadline should be a Technical Design Document (TDD), Game Design Document (GDD), the game as an executable file, the Unreal Engine project and a game play video that we also showed to the rest of the teams at a final presentation.